naeemmuhammad/syncsol/README.md

 # syncsol
 This is a synchronizer Tool we will use.
+Build another tool.